 During mid-September I was invited to give an industry trends and perspectives presentation to the Storage Performance Council (SPC) board.
 The SPC board were meeting in the Minneapolis area and I gave a brief talk about Metrics that Matter and importance of context with focus on applications.
 Speaking of the Minneapolis area, Tom Becchetti (@tbecchetti) organized a great CMG event hosted over at Blue Cross Blue Shield of Minnesota.
 I gave a discussion around Technolutionary, technology evolution and revolution, using old and new things in new ways.

-Check out our downloads page (Under the resources section on StorageIO.com) for various presentation, book chapter downloads and other content.
+Check out our backup, restore, BC, DR and archiving (Under the resources section on StorageIO.com) for various presentation, book chapter downloads and other content.

 SNW Fall 2013 Long Beach